mswhitby/classroom/_docs/classes/6th.md

 ### 2. Missing Journals

 You can find all assigned journal prompts [here](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md).
 Use this time to make up any journal entries that you've missed.
-The journals assigned on the You can find all assigned journal prompts [here](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md).
-Use this time to make up any journal entries that you've missed.
 The journals assigned on the following dates are the only entries that can still be submitted: dates are the only entries that can still be submitted:

 - [October 15, 2024](https://github.com/mswhitby/classroom/blob/main/_docs/resources/journal.md#october-15-2024)